SciTools/iris/docs/iris/src/developers_guide/graphics_tests.rst

  * The reference images allow human-eye assessment of whether a new output is judged to be 'close enough' to the older ones, or not.
- * The utility script ``iris/tests/idiff.py`` automates checking, enabling the developer to easily compare proposed new 'correct' result images against the existing accepted reference images, for each failing test.
+ * The utility script ``iris/tests/idiff.py`` automates checking, enabling the developer to easily compare proposed new 'acceptable' result images against the existing accepted reference images, for each failing test.